You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 | 6+ months | 6-8 hours |

-A few important exceptions keeping in mind:
+A few important exceptions to keep in mind:

 🐾 Owner’s Tip: The Power of a Cue Word or Phrase